Brownster/NZB-INSTALL-SCRIPT/README.md

 ==================
 NOT FULLY FUNCTIONAL
 What is Working and checked with reboot

 Sabnzbdplus
 Headphones

-Install Script for a clean kvm vps install of ubuntu 12.04 Sabnzb, Headphones, Sickbeard, Couchpotato, LazyLibrarian, Fail2ban setup for ssh curlftps for mount points back to your local media
+Install Script for a clean kvm vps install of ubuntu 12.04 Sabnzb, Headphones, Sickbeard, Couchpotato, LazyLibrarian, (Mylar and Gamez will be downloaded) Fail2ban setup for ssh curlftps for mount points back to your local media
 UFW for easy firewall config
 squidproxy  for anonymous web browsing proxy server useful in the uk